wp-plugins/si-contact-form/readme.txt

 This script can be used to test if your PHP installation will support the CAPTCHA:
 Open this URL in your web browser to run the test:
 `/wp-content/plugins/si-contact-form/captcha-secureimage/test/index.php`
-This link can be found on the `Captcha Settings` page.
+This link can be found on the `Contact Form Options` page.

 = Is this plugin available in other languages? =